Have you been noticing an increase in gophers around your property lately? If so, you probably don’t know what to do.

 Finally, you can add some Tabasco sauce, but this time, the recipe will be ½ cup of castor oil, one cup of water, a tsp. of Tabasco sauce, and a few drops of peppermint oil.

-Mix it all up, and then soak some cotton balls in it.
+Mix all the ingredients, and then soak some cotton balls in the mixture.
 Afterward, place the soaked cotton balls in gopher holes.

 This DIY remedy also works excellently at deterring ground moles.